Kong/kubernetes-ingress-controller/docs/guides/getting-started.md

 ingress.extensions/demo-example-com created
 ```

-The above resource directs Kong to exectue the request-id plugin whenever
+The above resource directs Kong to execute the request-id plugin whenever
 a request is proxied matching any rule defined in the resource.

 Send a request to Kong: